Marko (given name)

 Marko is a masculine given name, a cognate of Mark.
+The male name Marko is a Roman personal name that comes from the Latin word "Marti-co-s" which is a derivative of Mars, the Roman god of war.

-In Croatia, the name Marko was the second most common masculine given name in the decades between 1980 and 1999, and third most common 2000-2011.
+In Croatia, the name Marko was the second most common masculine given name in the decades between 1980 and 1999, and third most common 2000–2011.